Trending Active Ingredients, Trending Flavors, and Trending Commercialization and Application Technologies.

 Yeah, yeah, this is technically two flavors, but it’s the combination that’s trending.
 Lavender Coconut is great for mood, sleep, and relaxation drinks.
 The lavender signals to the consumer that the function of the beverage is all about relaxation.
 While the coconut implies a creamy indulgence; something you can sip and enjoy all night long.

-While we’re at it, let’s talk about the other double flavor in our top ten (fine, technically eight), Pomegranate Maple.
+While we’re at it, let’s talk about the other double flavor in our top six (fine, technically eight), Pomegranate Maple.
 It’s the perfect balance of sweet and tart, rich and bright, dark and sour.
 This is one of the few flavor combos that work in both the protein world and the hydration world.
 It transcends all functional beverage categories and tastes great while doing it.

 Our second-place pick for 2026 trending flavors is the definition of sweet and spicy, Hot Honey.
 Great for tea, mood enhancing, or hydration, Hot Honey brings a fresh new twist to the sweet and savory flavor pairing.
 But if we love it so much, why is it only number two?
 Simply put, Hot Honey is the supporting actor.
 Hot Honey compliments, enhances, makes other flavors around it taste good.